SachinD129/XIE_EXP2/README.md

 # XIE_EXP2
-To perform Version control GIT
+To perform Version control using GIT